Britney Spears is finally free.

 Spears knows that she is still a great performer, a star.
 She’s absolutely positive of that.
 She even allowed herself a touch of flair in her testimony, an echo of the sizzle that used to come out of Spears when she drawled, “It’s Britney, bitch,” over a dance beat.

-How far does Spears’s dancer’s acumen actually take her when she isn’t even allowed to choose her own dances?
+How far did Spears’s dancer’s acumen actually take her when she wasn’t even allowed to choose her own dances?
 When her precious body has worked not for herself for the past 13 years, but for her dad?
-When it’s been trying to be so good and pretty, so perfect, with the full knowledge that the person defining “perfect” is Jamie Spears?
+When it was trying to be so good and pretty, so perfect, with the full knowledge that the person defining “perfect” is Jamie Spears?

-Update, September 8: This story was updated on September 8 to reflect Jamie Spears’s petition to end the conservatorship, and previously updated on August 12 to reflect Jamie Spears’s announced intent to step down from the conservatorship.
+Update, November 12: This story was updated on November 12 to reflect the end of the conservatorship.
+It was previously updated on September 8 to reflect Jamie Spears’s petition to end the conservatorship, and on August 12 to reflect Jamie Spears’s announced intent to step down from the conservatorship.